 Reasons Someone May See You As Weird, In The Bad Sense Of The Word

-Socially awkward people often get told that they're weird.
-It's a tricky word to deal with because it has both good and bad connotations, and people use it to describe all kinds of things.
-Sometimes the word is used to refer to something that's strange or different, but not necessarily bad.
-Some people may not like it, but that's just their opinion.
-For example, someone might say they don't like Johnny Depp as an actor because he seems like a weird guy.
-But there's nothing really wrong with him as a person.
-He's just has a bit of an eccentric style.
-At other times someone may call something weird, and they're referring to a behavior that really is socially inappropriate, and overly strange and disconcerting.
+Socially awkward people often get told they're weird.
+It's a tricky word to deal with because it has both positive and negative connotations, and we use it to describe all kinds of things.
+Sometimes it refers to something that's offbeat or different, but not necessarily bad.
+The appeal of many artists and performers is that they're delightfully odd and proudly non-conventional.
+At other times someone may call something weird, and they're pointing out a behavior that's socially inappropriate, and overly strange and disconcerting.
 In this case the person doing the weird things may want to take that feedback to heart and try to act differently.

-The hard part is figuring out which of your weird behaviors to keep and which ones to try and eliminate.
-It's always going to be a judgment call that each person has to make for themselves.
-The choices someone makes will also depend on how much their orientation towards changing themselves is based on being pragmatic and adapting to the world vs. being true to themselves.
+The hard part is figuring out which of your weird behaviors to keep and which ones to adjust.
+It's a judgment call that everyone has to make for themselves.
+The choices someone will make depends on how much their orientation toward changing socially is based on being pragmatic and adapting to the world vs. being true to themselves.

-Here are some things that may earn someone the weird label:
+Here are some things that may earn someone a negative "weird" label:

-Just being different from the norm in some way
+Simply being too different from the norm in some way

 I've never heard anyone say, "Look at that weird jock", but you'll often hear, "Look at that weird Goth kid."
-To a large degree Goths are seen as weird, and jocks seen as normal, because one subculture is way more common than the other.
-Sure, some people would argue that Goths are weird in other ways as well, but I think it's all pretty subjective.
+To a large degree Goths are seen as weird, and jocks as normal, because one subculture is way more common than the other.
+Sure, some people would argue that Goths are weird in other ways, but I think that's subjective.
 Many people will be seen as weird simply for dressing differently, having an esoteric hobby, having a unique way of looking at the world, or having opinions that aren't entirely mainstream.
-This is the variety of weirdness that many people probably won't want to change too much, or only make slight adjustments to.
+This is the variety of weirdness that many people probably won't want to change too much, or only make slight practical tweaks to.

 Having an odd sense of humor

-In another article, Thoughts on Being Funny, I mention that people can't help but assume that your sense of humor reflects what you're like as a person.
-If you make a lot of strange or random jokes people may assume your actual personality is like that.
+In another article, Thoughts on Being Funny, I mention that people can't help but assume your sense of humor reflects what you're like as a person.
+If you make a lot of strange or random jokes people may conclude your overall personality is like that.
 This one is very subjective as well.
 There's nothing wrong with making jokes that are really out there.
-Many people actually prefer that type of wit.
+Many people prefer that type of wit.
 I think what's important is to know your audience.
 Some people may not think anything of it when you show your random sense of humor.
-Other people may form the impression that you're a weird person overall, even if they laugh at some of the odd stuff you come up with.
+Other people may form the impression that you're a weird person all around, even if they laugh at some of the kooky stuff you come up with.